 As you and your colleagues begin to prepare for this year’s event and start to brainstorm strategies to maximize your organization’s success, consider how donor data can help.
 From conducting prospect research before the big day to analyzing the data afterwards, there are many ways that donor data can be used to elevate your #GivingTuesday results specifically and overall fundraising results more generally.

-Below, we consider in more detail some of the most effective ways to utilize donor data, including:
+Below, we consider in more detail some of the most effective ways to utilize donor data for #GivingTuesday, including:

 - keeping your data clean